 Paul Snyder, Chair of UAS & Asst.
 Professor at the University of North Dakota Department of Aviation, and Erin Roesler, Chief Pilot of UND Flight Operations, will lead a workshop where attendees will get hands on experience with deploying sensors on small platform UAVs.

 Timothy Pasch, an associate professor from the University of North Dakota communication department, will be conducting a panel on technical communication.
 In this panel, attendees will discuss how to package data intensive research results to communicate scientific outcomes to a broader audience.

-Mark Askelson, executive director for the University of North Dakota Research Institute for Autonomous Systems, will hold a breakout session to discuss integrating remote sensing platforms and Unmanned Aircraft Systems to conform to FAA Rules and Regulations on Airspace Access.
+Zachery Waller, Research Coordinator & Asst.
+Professor for the University of North Dakota Department of Aviation, will hold a breakout session to discuss integrating remote sensing platforms and Unmanned Aircraft Systems to conform to FAA Rules and Regulations on Airspace Access.

 Find out how to create unmanned data gathering platforms, both interactively and autonomously.
 Learn terms and techniques, get hands-on with the tech, and explore the world of autonomous data collection.